|

 into butter, but the undead woman simply reached behind her, drew

-But a few steps brought her up against something solid.
-No!
-Without
+awayuntil a few steps brought her up against something solid.

 Queen Naqiya's hands reached for her throat.

-But Wilawen could no longer move.
-And she knew that she would
+But Wilawen could no longer move, and she knew she would not

 "I cannot move the rock," said Niqmaddu, as they climbed